 Who We Are

-After discovering the Office of Multicultural Affairs, you’ll realize that we are your “home away from home.”
-OMA is committed to enhancing the educational experience of students from underrepresented populations.
+After discovering the Center for Diversity & Inclusion- Multicultural Affairs, you’ll realize that we are your “home away from home.”
+CDI-MA is committed to enhancing the educational experience of students from underrepresented populations.
 Additionally, we strive to create an environment that reflects the multicultural nature of all Johns Hopkins students.

-Our events and programs are designed to support and challenge students, providing opportunities for engagement in multicultural initiatives, celebrations, and educational programs; community service; mentoring, and academic support.
-OMA’s Multicultural Center is a hub where students participate in events, engage in dialogue, study, or just relax.
-Our hope is that you visit and get involved in the many offerings that OMA provides.
+Our events and programs are designed to support and challenge students, providing opportunities for intercultural learning experiences, professional and leadership development, and success and retention initiatives.
+Multicultural Affairs is a commi where students participate in events, engage in dialogue, study, or just relax.
+Our hope is that you visit and get involved in the many offerings that CDI-MA provides.